A Media Model to Lead in the Trust Economy

 The editorial brand in practice

-In practice, this looks like a publishing system that’s shaped by journalistic storytelling, and governed by editorial integrity.
+In practice, this looks like a publishing system that’s shaped by journalistic storytelling and governed by editorial integrity.

-A brand might publish one strong editorial piece or an ‘editorial asset’ every month, like a feature, a data story, a whitepaper, or an opinion piece that showcases its values.
-This lives on the brand’s owned, proprietary platform, like its website and is distributed through its other platforms – owned and earned.
+A leader or brand might publish one strong editorial piece or an ‘editorial asset’ every month, like a feature, a data story, a whitepaper, or opinion piece.
+This piece aligns with the brand’s identity and goals, and speaks directly and meaningfully to its target audience.

 This distribution cycle continues till the creation of the next editorial asset.